Core Subjects at St Christopher’s

 We aspire for each child to be READING ENQUIRERS.
 Children that can ENQUIRE about texts that engage them in the love of reading.

 Early Reading – To develop their phonics skills children are taught to listen to the sounds in words, recognise individual letters and begin to blend these letters together in Reception.
-We use the Letters and Sounds programme, complimented with other activities.
+We have recently introduced Rocket Phonics, which is a validated scheme.
 Our reading books match the work that is being done in class so that parents can support at home.
 We use a variety of reading schemes – such as Oxford Reading Tree, Big Cat Collins and Phonics Bug.
 We have Information Evenings for Parents to help them support their child with Early Reading.

 Developing Reading – Throughout the school, the children read creative and exciting stories linked to our wider curriculum.
 These are used to teach grammar and reading skills creatively.
 All classes use our Reading Vipers – further information can be found here.